parkinsons-toolkit/app-content/pages-content/managing-symptoms/mood.md

 </iframe>
 </div>

 ---

-## Causes of Depression in Parkinson’s
+## What might be causing it?

-Depression has no single cause.
-It results from brain and body changes, life experiences, and coping strategies.
-People with Parkinson’s may have had depression before or have family history of it.
-Brain chemical changes in Parkinson’s may contribute but don’t always cause depression directly.
+Depression does not have a single cause.
+It is a result of a combination of physical changes in the brain and the body, a person’s past and current life experiences, and the ways in which they try to cope with them.
+People with Parkinson’s with depression have often had periods of depression earlier in their life.
+They may also have family members who are prone to depression.

-Parkinson’s medications don’t cause depression, but mood may change when medications are adjusted.
-Mood ups and downs during the day are common and not always depression.
+In Parkinson’s, the chemical changes in the brain can contribute to depression but may not directly cause it.
+While many people with Parkinson’s experience depression at some time, others do not despite similar brain changes.

+There is no evidence that drugs to treat Parkinson’s cause depression, but they also do not seem to help very much.
+When someone has their Parkinson’s medication changed, they may notice a change in their mood, at least at the start.
+The changing nature of Parkinson’s symptoms throughout the day can also mean you experience ups and downs in mood, which aren’t always a sign of depression.

+Depression can be difficult to diagnose in someone with Parkinson’s.
+This is because there can be an overlap of symptoms.
+For example, many people with Parkinson’s experience difficulties with sleeping.
+These difficulties are likely to make you feel tired and lacking in energy.
+They therefore do not necessarily mean you’re depressed.
+Also, changes in facial movements in Parkinson’s can affect facial expression which can be misunderstood.
+For example, someone may look sad when they are not.

+Depression is more common in people who have many different long-term health conditions, not just Parkinson’s.
+Depression can also be caused by other common conditions not related to Parkinson’s, such as arthritis, diabetes, and cardiovascular disease.
+This tells us that having any long-term health condition may be the most important factor causing depression.

 ---

-## Diagnosing Depression in Parkinson’s

-Diagnosing depression can be tricky because symptoms overlap:
-- Sleep difficulties and fatigue are common in Parkinson’s but not always signs of depression.
-- Changes in facial expression can make someone appear sad even if they’re not.

-Depression is common in people with multiple long-term health conditions, not just Parkinson’s, indicating that having any chronic illness is a major risk factor.

----

 ## What Should I Do About It?

-Try self-help strategies (see below), but if low mood lasts most of the day, nearly every day, for over 2 weeks, see your GP.
-They can assess for depression and may suggest medication or talking therapies.
+There are many things you can try to help you deal with low mood or depression (see below ‘What can I try for myself?’).
+At times, feelings of low mood are completely normal.
+But, if you have these feelings for most of the day, every day for more than 2 weeks, you should make an appointment with your GP.
+Your GP can assess whether your symptoms suggest that you are depressed.
+Depending on the outcome, they may recommend medication or a talking therapy (see the <a href="/learn/treatments-and-therapies

-### Seek urgent help if you experience:
+/complementary-therapies" class="internal-link">_Complementary Therapies_</a>) page.

+In some situations, depression can need urgent attention.
+This may be if you are experiencing any of the following:
 - Great emotional distress
-- Repeated thoughts of death or suicide
+- Repeated thoughts of death or suicidal ideas
 - Thoughts of self-harm or harming others

-If immediate risk is present, go to A&E or call 999 for an ambulance.
+If you or a family member feels there is an immediate risk, you should go to your nearest Accident and Emergency (A&E) department.
+There will be a trained mental health care professional available that you can see.
+If you cannot get to A&E yourself, you or someone else can call 999 and ask for an ambulance.

-If you need urgent help but cannot go to A&E:
+If you need immediate help but don’t want to go to A&E, you could:
-- Call Samaritans on Freephone 116 123 (24/7)
+- Call Samaritans on Freephone 116 123 – they're open 24 hours a day and are there to listen
-- Contact your GP for an emergency appointment
+- Contact your GP and ask for an emergency appointment
-- Call NHS 111 (England) or NHS Direct 0845 46 47 (Wales)
+- Contact NHS 111 (England) or NHS Direct 0845 46 47 (Wales)
-- Contact your local crisis team if under their care
+- Contact your local crisis team (CRHT), if you’re under their care.

-For more info, see the charity Mind’s guidance on urgent mental health support.
+For more details, the charity _Mind_ has information about <a href="https://www.mind.org.uk/need-urgent-help/" class="external-link" target="_blank" rel="noopener noreferrer">how to seek urgent mental health support</a>.

 <div class="video-container">
 <iframe